alexandermendes/PSQL-Dropbox-Backups/README.md

 # Optional password for the above user.
 PASSWORD=

-# Which day to take the weekly backup from (1-7 = Monday-Sunday)
+# Which day to take the weekly backup from (1-7 = Monday-Sunday).
 DAY_OF_WEEK_TO_KEEP=7

-# How many weeks to keep weekly backups
+# Number of days to keep daily backups.
 DAYS_TO_KEEP=7

-# How many weeks to keep weekly backups
+# How many weeks to keep weekly backups.
 WEEKS_TO_KEEP=4

 # This dir must be writable by the user the script is running as.